pgRouting/workshop/docs/source/chapters/the_solutions.rst

-Solutions to :ref:`Writing a pl/pgsql Stored Procedures` Chapter
+Solutions to :ref:`Writing a SQL Stored Procedures` Chapter
 -------------------------------------------------------------------------------